Retail · E-commerce · Fortune 500

 Discovery

-Designed the UI for a feature that lets customers see vehicle-specific specs — oil weight and capacity, wiper blade sizes, spark plug type — once they've set their vehicle.
-Shipped with oil, wipers, and plugs; expanded after launch to antifreeze, wheel nuts, brake fluid, and transmission fluid.
+Designed the UI for a feature that shows customers vehicle-specific specs like oil weight and capacity, wiper blade sizes, and spark plug type once they've set their vehicle.
+We launched with 3 product categories: oil, wipers, and plugs.
+After launch it expanded to 8 categories including antifreeze, wheel nuts, brake fluid, and transmission fluid.
+It's still running on autozone.com today.

 Rewards